SantySantos/MenuBasedOnUserInput/README.md

 This project was written in C#.
 It aims to demonstrate strong principles in structured programming.

 #### 🔧Features
--Conditional logic.
+  - Conditional logic.
--Basic error handling
+  - Basic error handling
--Loop structures
+  - Loop structures
--Efficient input parsing
+  - Efficient input parsing
--Basic arithmetic
+  - Basic arithmetic
--Console text with colors for better user experience.
+  - Console text with colors for better user experience.

 #### ⚡Technical Details
 - **IDE:** Built using Visual Studio 2022.